Mary Tyler Moore

 Mary Tyler Moore (December 29, 1936 – January 25, 2017) was an American actress, producer, and social advocate.
-She is best known for her roles on The Dick Van Dyke Show (1961–1966) and The Mary Tyler Moore Show (1970–1977), which "helped define a new vision of American womanhood" and "appealed to an audience facing the new trials of modern-day existence".
-Moore won six Primetime Emmy Awards and three Golden Globe Awards.
-She was nominated for the Academy Award for Best Actress for her performance in Ordinary People.
-Moore had major supporting roles in the musical film Thoroughly Modern Millie and the dark comedy film Flirting with Disaster.
-Moore also received praise for her performance in the television film Heartsounds.
-Moore was an advocate for animal rights, vegetarianism and diabetes awareness and research.
+She is best known for her television roles on The Dick Van Dyke Show (1961–1966) and The Mary Tyler Moore Show (1970–1977), which "helped define a new vision of American womanhood" and "appealed to an audience facing the new trials of modern-day existence".
+She won seven Primetime Emmy Awards, three Golden Globe Awards, and two Tony Awards.

+Moore was nominated for the Academy Award for Best Actress for her performance in the drama film Ordinary People (1980).
+She had major supporting roles in the musical film Thoroughly Modern Millie (1967) and the dark comedy film Flirting with Disaster (1996).
+Moore also received praise for her performance in the television film Heartsounds (1984).

+Moore was an advocate for animal rights and vegetarianism in addition to her acting career.
+She was also a significant contributor to causes for diabetes awareness and research.
+She was diagnosed with type 1 diabetes at age 33.

 Early life

-Moore was born in the Brooklyn Heights neighborhood in New York City, in 1936 to Marjorie (née Hackett) and George Tyler Moore.
-Her father was a clerk.
-The family was of Irish Catholic descent.
-They lived in Flatbush for a time and later moved to Flushing, Queens.
+Moore was born December 29, 1936, in the Brooklyn Heights neighborhood in New York City, the first child of Marjorie and George Tyler Moore, a clerk.
+She had one younger brother, John, and a younger sister, Elizabeth.

-Moore was the oldest of three children, with a younger brother John and a younger sister Elizabeth.
 Moore's paternal great-grandfather, Confederate Lieutenant Colonel Lewis Tilghman Moore, owned the house that is now the Stonewall Jackson's Headquarters Museum in Winchester, Virginia.
+The family was of Irish Catholic descent and Moore was raised Catholic.

+Moore spent her early childhood in Flatbush, of which she recalled: "[We] and one other family were the only Catholics in an Orthodox Jewish community where my grandfather owned the house that we would live in."
+She attended St. Rose of Lima Parochial School in Brooklyn.
+The family also resided in Flushing, Queens, for a time.
+Moore's parents were both alcoholics, and she and her siblings were sometimes placed in the care of relatives.

-When Moore was eight years old, the family relocated to Los Angeles, California in 1945, at the recommendation of her uncle, an employee of MCA.
-She was raised Catholic and attended St. Rose of Lima Parochial School in Brooklyn until the third grade.
-In Los Angeles, Moore attended Saint Ambrose School and Immaculate Heart High School in the Los Feliz neighborhood.
+The family relocated to Los Angeles, California, in 1945 when she was 8 years old, at the recommendation of her uncle, an employee of MCA.
+Moore attended Saint Ambrose School and Immaculate Heart High School in Los Feliz in Los Angeles.

-Moore's sister Elizabeth died at age 21 "from a combination of ... painkillers and alcohol."
+Moore's sister Elizabeth died at age 21 from a drug overdose.
 Her brother died at the age of 47 from kidney cancer.